DirkyJerky/ProgrammingClass/README.md

 To execute the assignments:
   * First, download this repo By going to [ Download ZIP ] on the right navbar
-  * goto bin/assignments/MODULE_NUMBER and execute the relevent assignment with the JVM OR
+  * Execute the jar
+  OR
   * goto bin/main and execute Main.class with the JVM
   OR
-  * Execute the jar I need to make and also the external jars that need to be referenced OR
+  * goto bin/assignments/MODULE_NUMBER and execute the relevent assignment with the JVM OR
-  * copy all the files from the src folder into a project in your IDE, reference all the jars in the folder Refs, and have the IDE do the work for you.
+  * copy all the files from the src folder into a project in your IDE, reference all the jars in the lib folder, and have the IDE do the work for you.